 Use preferred ATC routes, or routes used by other pilots when filing your flight plan.
 This will save you from getting a dreaded “prepare to copy.”

 - Write down the destination’s airport ICAO identifier first on the paper.
 The destination airport is the beginning of the clearance, so write it down before calling.
 If you’re familiar with the airport, write down the SID too.

 - Get ATIS.
 Clearance Delivery and/or Ground will want to know if you have it, so do it now.
 They will also need to know where you’re parked so take a second to remember the name of the FBO.

 - Study the departure procedures or the ODP pertinent for your type of aircraft.
 You’ll have a much better chance of writing it down correctly if you look before you call.
 Take a look at the surrounding VORs as well.
 Some VORs aren’t spelled remotely close to the name.

 - Pro Tip: have a list of the SIDs out when you call to make it easier to identify the SID when Clearance speed reads.
 They always go too fast when you need them to go slow.

 - Make a mental note of the departure frequency.
 If you get a speedy controller you’ll have a much better chance of writing down the correct freq.

 - Note: sometimes they will just give you the SID and not tell you a departure frequency.
 Use the one on the SID.
 I have found some airports always give you the departure frequency and some never give it to you.

-The first thing they will say is “cleared to XXX airport.”
-You know this is coming, so you should already have written this down.
+The first thing clearance will say is your call sign followed by “cleared to XXX airport.”
+You know this is coming, so write down your arrival airport before you call.